 Once the sun goes down, it’s time to join the locals in search of the good craic (fun).
 It’s easy to find; Dublin has a reputation as a fun city.
 Head for the old city area and check out Temple Bar, a lively dining and nightlife hub that’ll put even the most dedicated night owls through their paces.
-There are some cool, low-key spots too, where local musicians play live to a slightly more chilled-out audience.
+There are some cool, low-key spots, too, where local musicians play live to a slightly more relaxed audience.

 While Dublin’s history is rich, and its community traditions are strong, it’s still a very modern city.
 You can tell simply from all the contemporary architecture, like the Daniel Libeskind–designed Grand Canal Square.

-Dublin’s dining scene is also increasingly cutting edge, with the arrival of new restaurants that redefine the local cuisine, meaning the city has travelled so far from its roots that it’s actually come full circle.
+Dublin’s dining scene is also increasingly cutting edge, with the arrival of new restaurants that redefine the local cuisine, meaning the city has traveled so far from its roots that it’s actually come full circle.
 In the Celtic Tiger boom years, the city’s culinary scene expanded frantically, with expensive restaurants creating fusion menus that offered almost everything except Irish food.
-Now that the economy has deflated and prices have dropped somewhat, the best restaurants in Dublin are the ones that are doing traditional Irish food right – great fish, well-cooked vegetables, and locally sourced meat and cheese.
+Now that the economy has deflated and prices have dropped somewhat, the best restaurants in Dublin are the ones that are doing traditional Irish food right: great fish, well-cooked vegetables, and locally sourced meat and cheese.

 Whenever you decide to visit, there’s always a lot going on in Dublin.
 If you visit over the summer, try to schedule a trip around Bloomsday, when the city celebrates James Joyce.
 Time your visit right, and you could also go to one of Dublin’s world-class music festivals, which include Longitude and Electric Picnic.
-Or come in March and join in the St Patrick’s Day party.
+Or come in March and join in the St. Patrick’s Day party.
 Finally, if you can brave the winter weather, ring in the New Year at the New Year Festival Dublin.